moa-haldorson/moa-haldorson/README.md

 - 🏃‍♀️ I also like to run and 🧶 crochet, but not at the same time! 😆

-- 🌱 At the moment I'm learning: Svelte and TypeScript
+- 🌱 At the moment I'm learning: React

 - 📫 How to reach me: moa.haldorson@gmail.com or [LinkedIn](https://www.linkedin.com/in/moa-haldorson/)